hazelcast/hazelcast/hazelcast-documentation/src/MemcacheClient.md

 System.out.println( client.get( "key1" ) );
 ```

-If you want your data to be stored in different maps (e.g. to utilize per map configuration), you can do that with a map name prefix as following:
+If you want your data to be stored in different maps (e.g. to utilize per map configuration), you can do that with a map name prefix as in the following example code.

 ```java